Pulho/sigBits/README.md

 #                       sigBits
-A Steganography significant bits image decoder
-May be useful in some CTF.
+A Steganography significant bits image decoder may be useful in some CTF.
 Feel free to help :)
 ( This program use Python3 )

 ## Requirements